 Sunday 9:00 am – 5 pm lunch again in meeting room around 12 pm.

-Toronto chain hotels within 10-20 minutes drive from the 2180 Bayview Ave., Toronto retreat site:
+For the Hold Me Tight® retreat in Toronto there are a few chain hotels within 10-20 minutes drive from the 2180 Bayview Ave., retreat venue:

-For the retreat at the Millcroft Inn & Spa in Caledon, is accommodation on site and cost is included in registration fee.
-NB: A block of rooms has been reserved at Millcroft Inn.
+For the touch and physical intimacy retreat at the Millcroft Inn in Caledon, accommodation is on site and cost is included in registration fee.

 Taking a hotel or B&B, even if you live nearby, will enhance your retreat experience because it will enable the two of you to stay focused on yourselves as a couple rather then get pulled back into the good distractions of daily family life (kids, errands, work, etc).